arcbtc/LNPoS/README.md

 Launch portal and enter the string from the LNURLDevice extension on LNbits
 ![Alt text](images/lnurlpos.png?raw=true "LNPoS")

-### OnChain – Generate fresh address using an xPub
+### OnChain – Generate fresh addresses using an xPub
 Use an xPub to generate a fresh address for every payment.
 Useful for large purchases.
 Includes a mempool.space QR so the payment can be verified.

 #### Setting up